karan0805/Toofan-Xpress/README.md

 ```

 ---
-### To run the application, go to the root directory

- Run the application using below commands
+ To run the application, go to the root directory and run the below commands
 ```
 npm install		//install all react dependencies npm start		//runserver
 ```
 #### this will run your application in localhost:3000

+---

 ## Future-Scope
 - Authentication